locmai/locmai-home-dev/_posts/vault_argocd_gitops.md

 vault auth enable kubernetes
 ```

-Now if you were on one of the control plane node of your cluster, quickest way set this up is:
+Now if you were on one of the control plane node of your cluster, the quickest way to set this up is:

 ```sh
 vault write auth/kubernetes/config \